carey-bunks/Jazz-Chord-Progressions-Corpus/README.md

     Am7 D7 | Gm7 C7 | FM7 | FM7 |

 In addition to the song's title, Richard Rogers is identified as the composer, the key signature is F, the time signature is 4/4, and the completely written out song consists of 32 bars.
 Each bar is terminated by the | symbol, including the last one.
 Chords and pipes are separated from each other by a space.

+## Paper and Code
+The jazz chord progression corpus was assembled for experiments in modeling and measuring harmonic similarity.
+The methods and results are reported in the paper:
+> Bunks, C., Dixon, S., Weyde, T. and Di Giorgi, B., 2023.
+Modeling Harmonic Similarity for Jazz Using Co-occurrence Vectors and the Membrane Area.
+In Proceedings of the International Society for Music Information Retrieval Conference (ISMIR), Milan, Italy, 2023.

+The paper is included in the repository, as is code for generating the main results.
+Please refer to the citation above when using the corpus.